Cottis History, Family Crest & Coats of Arms

 Early History of the Cottis family

-Another 321 words (23 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Cottis History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cottis research.
+Another 161 words (12 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Cottis History in all our PDF Extended History products and printed products wherever possible.

 Cottis Spelling Variations